US, EU sign data transfer deal to ease privacy concerns

 Google said it commended the work by the EU and U.S. to “safeguard transatlantic data transfers."

-Schrems called the latest deal a “political announcement."
-He said it could get tied up in the courts because his Vienna-based group NOYB would analyze it in depth and challenge anything that's not in line with EU law.
+Schrems said the latest deal could get tied up in the courts because his Vienna-based group NOYB would analyze it in depth and challenge anything that's not in line with EU law.

 “Customers and businesses face more years of legal uncertainty,” Schrems said.